abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 1. On the **Advanced** tab of the **Create storage account**, choose **Hot** for **Access tier** setting under **Blob storage**.

-1. Click **Review** to review your storage account settings and allow Azure to validate the configuration.
+1. Click **Review + create** to review your storage account settings and allow Azure to validate the configuration.

 1. Once validated, click **Create**.
 Wait for the **Deployment Succeeded** notification.